 Mobile and Landline Phones

-Mobile phones are prevalent amongst consumers, and some also have landlines in their homes.
-Luckily, payments for both qualify for inclusion in your credit profile using Experian Boost.
+Mobile phones are prevalent among consumers, and some also have landlines in their homes.
+Luckily, payments for both types of phone bills qualify for inclusion in your credit profile using Experian Boost.

 Cable and Satellite